Big 12 Tournament predictions: What needs to go right for each team to the win the conference tourney

 The regular season began with Kansas not only as the prohibitive favorite to extend its Big 12 title streak to 15 seasons, but with the preseason No. 1 Jayhawks expected to be the favorite to win it all, too.

 Then KU big man Udoka Azubuike got hurt, his season ending too soon for a second time in three years.
 Then another big man, Silvio De Sousa, was ruled ineligible, caught in the crosshairs of the college basketball scandal.
-Then super senior guard Lagerald Vick stepped away from the game for personal reasons at the stretch run of league play -- and still hasn't returned.
+Then super senior guard Lagerald Vick stepped away from the game for personal reasons at the stretch run of league play -- and won't return.

 The roller-coaster for Kansas -- even by Kansas' standards -- was too bumpy to overcome.
 Its streak ended.